Best Time to visit Iceland - Let's talk about Summer

 The north is another bit of paradise, the nature baths at Lake Mývatn, some ridiculously fun white water rafting, for the brave hearts out there check out The Beast of the East, Whale Watching in Dalvík and perhaps a ride out to the Arctic Circle visiting Grímsey Island.
 Last but not least, a visit to the capital of the north, Akureyri is a must.

 Next up are the wonderful Eastfjords, and my personal summertime favorite.
 Here you have majestic mountains towering over each fjord and their tiny villages, being here always serves as a reminder, overwhelming yet comforting, of just how small and almost insignificant we are in our smallness.
-The East Fjords are a true hikers paradise, for longer guided hikes, check out In the Footsteps of Elves, it is as magical as the name implies.
+The East Fjords are a true hikers paradise, for longer guided hikes, In the Footsteps of Elves, it is as magical as the name implies.
 This is also the place to go if you want to maximize your chances of proper summer temperatures.

 Driving in Iceland in Summer